CoffeRobot/amazon_challenge_bt/README.md

 # README #
-ROS package for Behavior Tree leaf nodes (Actions and Conditions).
+ROS package for Behavior Tree's leaf nodes (Actions and Conditions).
 The package is based on the actionlib library (http://wiki.ros.org/actionlib)